opencampus-sh/repo-template-intro-to-data-science-and-ml/0_DataPreparation/INSTRUCTIONS.md

 ## Overview

 This stage focuses on importing and preparing the dataset for your bakery sales forecasting project.
 Efficient and accurate data preparation is fundamental for successful forecasting models.
-The task includes importing the dataset into R, cleaning it, and constructing new variables that are pertinent to forecasting sales.
+The task includes importing the dataset into VS Code, cleaning it, and constructing new variables that are pertinent to forecasting sales.

 ## Guidelines

 Focus on the following key issues:

 - **Data Importing**

 - **Merging Data from different sources**

 - **Data Cleaning**

 - **Handling Missing Values**

 - **Constructing New Variables** (Develop and integrate new variables that could significantly influence sales predictions.
 This may include date-related features (like day of the week, holidays), weather conditions, or special events.)

 - **Data Transformation** (e.g., converting metric data to categorical data)

 ## Task